KimiakiShirahama/FeatureSpaceAnalysisByGuidedDiffusionModel/README.md

 To ease the reproduction of our decoder's results, we release Dockerfile to create the same environment as ours.
 Specifically, our decoder was implemented and tested on Ubuntu 22.04 and CUDA 11.7.1.
 Also, our anaconda environment was created by [this installer](https://repo.anaconda.com/archive/Anaconda3-2024.06-1-Linux-x86_64.sh).

+The stable diffusion (`sd-v1-4.ckpt`) that is used as a background diffusion model of our decoder can be found [here](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) and should be placed in `models/ldm/`.

 ## Basic variables to run our decoder

 - `--optim_forward_guidance`: Flag to use the guidance to generate an image whose feature minimises its squared Euclidean distance to a user-specified one